Credit: SaskParks

 Visit Royal Saskatchewan Museum

-A great family fun destination for all ages, the galleries at the Royal Saskatchewan Museum preserves and celebrates the history of the Saskatchewan province.
-With colourful dioramas, displays, hands-on exhibits and interactive learning stations, you will learn about prairie wildlife, Natives, as well as dinosaurs.
+A great family fun destination for all ages, the galleries at the Royal Saskatchewan Museum preserve and celebrate the history of the province.
+With colourful dioramas, displays, hands-on exhibits, and interactive learning stations, you will learn about prairie wildlife, Natives, as well as dinosaurs.

 Walk Wascana’s Blue trail